renzsupnet/credit-risk-classification/report-template.md

 ## Summary

     In conclusion, the logistic regression model made excellent predictions when it comes to classifying loans into 0(safe loans) and 1(high-risk loans).
+With a weighted_avg score of 0.99 precision, the model can be used by banks.
 From a bank's perspective it is better to accurately predict high-risk loans to protect its capital in the case of non-payment.